 Permaculture revolves around three core tenets that characterize the foundation of the practice:

 1. Care for the Planet – Regard for our physical Earth is essential to maintaining the integrity of global prosperity.
 This includes regard for all living systems, from microscopic, such as the intricate soil web, to entire biospheres, such as forests and prairies.
 Without the plankton that makes up the bottom of the ocean’s food chain, there would be no fish, seals or dolphins.
 The well-being of humanity is dependent on the care of all life, as everything trickles down from this vital concept.

 2. Care for Humanity – Provide not only for oneself, but also for family, friends and neighbors.
 Take others into consideration in all that you do.
 Our society has been stripped of this notion, as increasing importance is placed on the accumulation of personal wealth.
 It’s time to look towards the ways of ancient cultures and revisit a tribal community mindset where people work together to meet common goals.

 3. Share Surplus – In a permaculture, it’s possible to grow a good number of fruit and vegetable varieties.
 This, however, doesn’t mean that it will be possible to produce every food you want to eat.
 This is where trade with other growers comes into play.
-By communicating with one another and sharing surplus, variety and abundance is distributed amongst many people and everyone is satisfied.
+By communicating with one another and sharing surplus, variety and abundance is distributed among many people and everyone is satisfied.
 Sharing is caring.

 12 Principles of Permaculture